 Skip to content

-The AI Gateway includes a set of B-series features that extend the base platform with additional capabilities.
-All B-series features are disabled by default and can be enabled independently through toggle variables in your Terraform configuration.
+The AI Gateway includes optional features that extend the base platform.
+All features are disabled by default and can be enabled independently through toggle variables in your Terraform configuration.

 Per-team Cognito credentials that allow you to issue separate client IDs and secrets to each consuming team or service.
 Each client can be assigned a subset of OAuth scopes, enabling fine-grained access control.

-• Per-client scope assignments (e.g., team A gets invoke only, team B gets invoke + admin)
+• Per-client scope assignments drawn from each entry’s allowed_scopes (e.g., team A gets invoke only, team B gets invoke + admin)

 }